WetHat/MarkdownToHtml/markdown/2.6.0/New-SiteNavigation.md

 The path to a Markdown (`*.md`) or HTML (`*.html`) file relative to its corresponding root configured in `Build.json`.
-For Markdown files the root is configured by parameter `"markdown_dir"` for html files it is `"site_dir"`.
+For Markdown files the root is configured by parameter `"markdown_dir"` for HTML files it is `"site_dir"`.
 This parameter will be used to compute relative resource and navigation bar links for the HTML page currently being assembled.